 Shelly Baer, Brickell resident and 2013 challenge winner, had the idea to install benches along the Brickell Bay Drive walkway.
 Soon, local residents will be able to sit and chat with scenic Biscayne Bay as a backdrop. â€œI was overwhelmed with the community support for my idea,â€ said Baer. â€œIt was such a simple way to improve the neighborhood and Iâ€™m glad the challenge empowered me to make it happen.â€

 Representatives from The Miami Foundation along with winners from last yearâ€™s Public Space Challenge will host training and information seminars throughout the submission period.
 Community experts and placemakers will evaluate all submissions and select finalists.
 These finalists will have professional support to develop full proposals, from which winners will be selected and announced in early summer.

 The Public Space Challenge is part of The Miami Foundationâ€™s Our Miami initiative, which aims to attract and retain young talent in Miami-Dade by fostering a greater sense of community and by building attachment to the city. â€œPublic spaces shape the way we interact with our environment.
 These are the places we meet, relax, and connect with each other,â€ said Stuart Kennedy, senior programs officer for The Miami Foundation. â€œEveryone has the power to build a better Miami, and the Public Space Challenge allows us to invest in those ready to do so.â€

 The submission period runs through April 4th.
 For more information, help with developing ideas, or information about last yearâ€™s winners, visit ourmiami.org/challenge.

-Miami Foundation will be hosting a series of Community Meetings for those interested in learning more.If you love Soul Of Miami, please consider leaving a testimonial.
+Miami Foundation will be hosting a series of Community Meetings for those interested in learning more.Thank you for using Soul Of Miami!